ERAMITDHOMNE/Data_Mining/README.md

 # Data_Mining
-This Data Mining of dataset and python basic program
+This contain Mining of data in dataset and python basic program written in Jupyter Anaconda python.